Maine Justice Foundation's Staff

 Ms. Draeger has served on the Board of Trustees of the Falmouth Land Trust and has also served as Vice President and Chair of the Development Committee.
 Ms. Draeger was a member of the inaugural class of the New Girls Network and later served on the boards of the Maine Women’s Fund and the Maine Humanities Council.

-Ms. Draeger is delighted to live, work and raise her two daughters in her native state of Maine with her husband, Scot and their best pal, Maple, their Vizsla.
+Ms. Draeger is delighted to live, work and raise her two daughters in her native state of Maine with her husband, Scot and their best pal, Maple.

-Linsey serves critical fundraising and operations functions for the Maine Justice Foundation as Development & Programs Manager.
+Linsey serves critical fundraising and operations functions for the Maine Justice Foundation as Director of Development & Operations.

-Linsey lives in Portland with her husband, and their three rescue cats.
-In her spare time, she can be found tending to a large vegetable garden as well as exploring new Maine hiking trails with her family.
+Linsey lives in Portland with her family and, in her spare time, enjoys tending to her large vegetable garden and exploring new hiking trails.

 Sherri Minoty, Administrative and Development Assistant